No Time to Die: Your many burning James Bond questions answered (big spoilers)

 Is Mathilde really Bond's child?

-Apparently.
+Apparently?
 Madeleine originally denies that the young girl is Bond's daughter, but he suspects that's not true because she has blue eyes like his.
 Safin tells Bond she's his kid, but this sinister bad guy could easily be lying to manipulate and provoke Bond.
 At the end, Madeleine admits Bond is a father, but again that could be a lie to comfort him in his final moments.
+It's ambiguous enough for you to make up your own mind.

 What's the quote M reads for Bond's eulogy?